-The executive police administration concentration is a part of the Master of Arts in Public Safety Leadership and Administration is offered by the Watts College of Public Service & Community Solutions through ASU Online.
+The executive police administration concentration is a part of the Master of Public Safety Leadership and Administration is offered by the Watts College of Public Service & Community Solutions through ASU Online.
 The 33-hour program can be completed in as little as one year.
 A culminating experience is a required element in the program.
 These mentored, applied projects tie theory to practice.
 In doing so, they represent opportunities for students to make direct and positive impacts in their home communities.

 Through the executive police administration degree, you will gain knowledge in organizational structures and strategies that support the systematic use of partnerships and problem-solving techniques to develop effective crime reduction solutions.
 The executive police administration concentration provides students with an experience to grow their working knowledge around law enforcement service organizations while also building a strong foundation of public administration skills.

 EPA courses are designed to encourage students to assess the underlying conditions that contribute to public safety problems and develop proactive solutions that reduce crime, increase public trust and build stronger communities.
 ASU online students earning a PSLA will be well equipped to perform managerial duties in federal, state, local territorial, and tribal law enforcement agencies, as well as probation and parole, child support services, homeland security and allied security professions.

 In the PSLA program, students have the option to choose a concentration:

 Graduates with a Master of Public Safety Leadership and Administration in executive police administration have career opportunities illustrated in the following list.
 Career examples include but are not limited to those shown in the following list.

 Applicants must fulfill the requirements of both the Graduate College and the Watts College of Public Service and Community Solutions.

 Nationally recognized public service programs